Ambleside is a

 gateway to the Langdale

-Valley, about 7 miles west,
+Valley, 7 miles west, one of

-one of the most scenic and
+the most scenic and top hill

-top hill walking areas in
+walking areas in England.

-England.
-Coniston is 8 miles
+Coniston is 8

-southwest, and Hawkshead 5 miles
+miles southwest, and Hawkshead 5 miles

 southwest.
 The village of